Reducing Racial Disparities

 Eliminating Sleep-Related Deaths

-GOAL: Launch and execute an awareness and employee training campaign to address bias in the health care workplace that may negatively affect maternal and child health outcomes.
+GOAL: Develop, launch and execute an awareness and employee training campaign to address bias in the healthcare workplace that may negatively affect maternal and child health outcomes.

-GOAL: Gain insight from African American families that have experienced a loss and develop programming and policy solutions to address issue areas.
+GOAL: Gain insight from African American families that have experienced a loss in order to develop programming and policy solutions.

 GOAL: Lead research efforts to better understand the roles race and maternal stress play in infant deaths.

 Recent Accomplishments: FYC Action Team 3 (led by Birthing Beautiful Communities and Kent State University) conducted doula-led “sister collectives” with nearly 60 Black expectant women.
 The collectives are an intervention that use culturally competent tools to help women learn to reduce race-related stress and cope with relationship stress in meaningful and productive ways.
 Hair samples collected from participants at the beginning of the group sessions were found to have cortisol levels associated with anxiety and Post-Traumatic Stress Disorder.
 Feedback from husbands, partners and other members of their sister collective indicated positive changes were observed in members following their participation in the collective.